Moonaut/Tracker/README.md

 3. Provide a clear and descriptive title for your bug report or suggestion.
 4. Fill in the description with as much detail as possible.

+## Media Uploads
+Github media size limits can be a hassle sometimes.
+You can use [catbox.moe](catbox.moe) to upload videos and embed the link here.

 ## Guidelines

 To ensure that the brainstorming process is productive and inclusive, please follow these guidelines: